Delimiting an Ethical HackingHow to define the scope of your objectives

 Number of Input Fields, If the target of the attack is the application.

 Lines of Code, If the risks associated to the development wished to be determined.

-Once these scopes are set and clear, one can be assured that everything related to that technology will be tested, as opposed to delimitations that are set based on execution time with automated tools that only exploit a small percentage of the reported vulnerabilities.
+Once these scopes are set and clear, one can be assured that everything related to that technology will be attacked, as opposed to delimitations that are set based on execution time with automated tools that only exploit a small percentage of the reported vulnerabilities.

-FLUID Account Manager, Bachelor of Business Management
+Fluid Attacks Account Manager, Bachelor of Business Management

 Passionate about technology and security